R1g0bert00/nano_remedy/README.md

 # nano_remedy
-This rpository will store all nano remedy media
+This repository will store all nano remedy media